inspirehep/author.xml/README.md

 |`xmlns:foaf="http://xmlns.com/foaf/0.1/"`|prefix 'foaf' is to do with this string.
 Used only to differentiate element names|Required|
 |`xmlns:cal="http://inspirehep.net/info/HepNames/tools/authors_xml/"`|prefix 'cal' is to do with this string.
 Used only to differentiate element names|Required|
 |`cal:CreationDate`|date of creation of this author.xml file|Required|
-|`cal:publicationReference`|- an internal report number an arXiv number - a collaboration’s internal document number
+|`cal:publicationReference`|- an internal report number an arXiv number<br>
-- an ISBN
+- a collaboration’s internal document number<br>
-- a DOI
+- an ISBN<br>
-- a persistant web destination
+- a DOI<br>
-- anything that identifies the referenced document.
+- a persistant web destination<br>

-If no immediate identifier, the title can be used.|Required|
+- anything that identifies the referenced document<br> If no immediate identifier, the title can be used|Required|